Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models

+Specifically, inspired by OSEDiff~~\autocite{DBLP:conf/nips/WuS0Z24-OSEDiff}, we treat the GST output $\tilde{\bm{x}} \in \mathbb{R}^{H\times W\times3}$ as a \emph{latent starting point} rather than starting from a pure random noise.
+To adapt the pre-trained Stable Diffusion backbone in Stage I for the super-resolution task, we apply few-shot LoRA fine-tuning to the encoder-decoder pair $(\mathcal{E}, \mathcal{D})$, yielding the refined modules $\mathcal{E}'$ and $\mathcal{D}'$.
+We apply an identical LoRA fine-tuning strategy to the latent diffusion network $\bm{\epsilon}_{\bm{\theta}}$.
+During inference, given an upsampling factor of $Scale=2$, we first generate a bicubic upsampled image $\bm{x}_{\uparrow}$.
+This is encoded into the latent space as $\bm{z}_L = \mathcal{E}'(\bm{x}_{\uparrow})$, which serves as the initialization for a single reverse diffusion step at timestep $T$:

-where $(\bm{\alpha}_T,\bm{\beta}_T)$ are DDPM coefficients and $\bm{c}_y$ is a tag-style prompt extracted from $\tilde{\bm{x}}$ via DAPE~\cite{DBLP:journals/corr/abs-2505-16360-cactif}, and $\bm{z}_L$ is only modified within the predefined mask corresponding to each instance.
-Training minimizes a weighted data term and a \emph{latent variational score distillation} (VSD) loss that aligns the score field of $\bm{\epsilon}_{\bm{\theta}}$ with that of the frozen teacher $\bm{\epsilon}_{\bm{\phi}}$.
+where $(\alpha_T,\beta_T)$ are DDPM coefficients, $\bm{c}_y$ is a tag-style prompt extracted from $\tilde{\bm{x}}$ via DAPE~~\autocite{wu2024seesr,DBLP:conf/nips/WuS0Z24-OSEDiff}, and $\bm{z}_L$ is only modified within the predefined mask corresponding to each instance.
+Additional training details are provided in \Cref{sec:stage2training}.

-This one-step mechanism restores fine textures while avoiding the heavy cost of multi-step sampling.
-We visualize examples of style transformation in \Cref{fig:three-steps_styletransfer}.
+Our training minimizes a weighted data term and a latent variational score distillation (VSD) loss that aligns the predicted noise $\bm{\epsilon}_{\bm{\theta}}$ with that of the frozen teacher $\bm{\epsilon}_{\bm{\theta}'}$.
+As such, our one-step mechanism in \eqref{eq:lr_onestep_a} restores fine textures while avoiding the high cost of multi-step sampling.
+We visualize examples of style transformation in \Cref{fig:pipeline} and \Cref{fig:three-steps_styletransfer}.